Hymns and shock after Notre-Dame fire

 Video

-Thousands of people gathered in the streets around Notre-Dame cathedral as the building burnt.
+Thousands of people gathered in the streets, singing hymns and prayers around Notre-Dame cathedral as the building burned.

 -